jonghall/vsistats/readme.md

 and use it to create a daily report on provisioning times for the previous day.

 ### Prereqs
 * IBM Cloud Classic Infrastructure (Aka Softlayer) apiKey and username.
-* IBM Cloudant Multi-tenant Lite Tier instance (https://cloud.ibm.com/catalog/services/cloudant)
 * Email Delivery, Powered by Sendgrid (https://cloud.ibm.com/catalog/infrastructure/email-delivery).
-* A compute node (CentOS or Ubuntu recommended) with Python 3.8+ to run daily reports, and collect periodic provisioning data.
-Compute Instance does not need to be in same account or even in the IBM Cloud, just needs to have access to the public SoftLayer API endpoint to collect data.
+* IBM Code Engine instance to run daily report.
+Code Engine does not need to be in same account as report is run against.

 _Cloudant Database and periodic data collection process is only requried if expanded Datacenter and Image statistics are required._

-### Configuration (config.ini)
+### Environment Variables / Secrets
 * **[api]** section must include a valid IBM Cloud Classic Infrastructure credentials (aka SoftLayer)
-  * The **userid** and **apikey** must have at least the following Classic Infrastructure permissions.
+  * sl_username** and **sl_apikey** must have at least the following Classic Infrastructure permissions.
     * View Audit Log
     * View Virtual Host Details
     * View Virtual Dedicated Host Details
     * Manage Public Images
-  * **Userid** needs to also have the ability to view all existing and future virtual devices.
+  * **sl_username** needs to also have the ability to view all existing and future virtual devices.
     * "Auto virtual server access" must be checked on permissions to allow script to read future provsioned VSI data.
 * **[sendGrid]** section should contain your IBM Email Delivery powered by SendGrid credentials.
-  * The **apiKey** should contain a valid sendGrid apiKey.
+  * The **sendgrid_apikey** should contain a valid sendGrid apiKey.
-  * The **from** field must contain one valid email address.
+  * The **sendgrid_from** field must contain one valid email address.
-  * The **to** field must contain at least one valid email address.
+  * The **sendgrid_to** field must contain at least one valid email address.
 Multiple email addresses can be separated by a comma.
-  * The **Subject** should specify the desired subject line of the nightly report emails.
+  * The **sendgrid_subject** should specify the desired subject line of the nightly report emails.
-* **[cloudant]** section should include your IBM Cloud for Databases Cloudant credentials.
-If this section is left blank, the daily report will exclude provisioning statistics based on image template data and some columns in the excel file will be blank.
-  * **username**  The username is the Cloudant instance name.
-  * **password**  The password is the ApiKey.

 [config.ini](sample.ini)
 ```bazaar